 - Seventh-day Adventist doctrines, beliefs, and practices;

 - Seventh-day Adventist perspectives on Daniel and Revelation and how they inform the issues of suffering and pain; and

 - Seventh-day Adventist health, wellness, and lifestyle issues.

 The education model designed for this academic certificate will be through distance learning online modalities that use Canvas as its learning management system (LMS).

 Program learning outcomes and performance

-- Demonstrate an understanding of Christian theology and history, with specific attention to Seventh-day Adventist life and thought.
+- Explain Christian theology and history, with specific attention to Seventh-day Adventist life and thought;

-- Integrate Adventist doctrines from a health-care chaplain's perspective, allowing graduates to minister as representatives of the Seventh-day Adventist Church.
+- Integrate Adventist doctrines into their ministry and as a representative of the Seventh-day Adventist Church;

 No transfer units are accepted for the Denominational Studies for Chaplains Program.